andrewliebchen/liebchen-worldwide/README.md

 - **Enhanced Typewriter Effect**: Applied the typewriter animation to both welcome messages and AI responses for a consistent, engaging user experience
 - **Case Study Integration**: Added "WATCH CASE STUDY" buttons that appear after message completion, providing seamless access to detailed project information
+- **Video Overlay Component**: Implemented a responsive video overlay for case study videos with a terminal-inspired design
+- **Unified Button System**: Created a consistent button component system using styled-components for all interactive elements
 - **Animation State Management**: Implemented ref-based animation tracking to prevent duplicate animations and ensure smooth transitions
 - **Performance Optimization**: Reduced unnecessary re-renders by using refs instead of state variables for animation tracking